School of Teaching, Learning and Educational Sciences

 Course Prefixes

 Most courses in STLES programs carry the CIED (Curriculum and Instruction) prefix.
-Other course prefixes include CTED (Career and Technical Education), GTED (Gifted and Talented Education), LLCE (Language, Literacy & Culture), SPED (Special Education), SMED (Science/Mathematics Education), and SPSY (School Psychology).
+Other course prefixes include LLCE (Language, Literacy & Culture), SPED (Special Education), SMED (Science/Mathematics Education), and SPSY (School Psychology).

 Undergraduate Programs